What Is The Best Natural Lubricant? We Break Down The Options

 "If you start to have vaginal itching or change in the scent of your discharge, you should stop using it and contact your medical provider," Irobunda says.
 "This may be a sign that you are having an allergic reaction or developing an infection from the natural lubricant that you are using."

 The bottom line.

 Natural lubes are great for anyone hoping to limit their body's exposure to potentially harmful chemicals, but it's important to remember that just because something is natural doesn't mean it's going to be totally healthy or harm-free.
-It's important to consider how the lubricant’s properties will react to both condoms and your skin, particularly the sensitive skin found around your genitals.
+When it comes to lube, just grabbing anything from your kitchen is not a good idea.
+Consider how the lubricant’s properties will react to both condoms and your skin, particularly the sensitive skin found around your genitals.

 Lastly, Irobunda says to choose a lubricant that you actually like.
 Remember, sex is supposed to be enjoyable!
 Play around with different options and decide what works best for you and your partner.